New! Lift AI launches new integration Partnership with Drift as results continue to climb

 Don Simpson

-Sales qualification is important because it helps you determine whether further involvement and investment of sales efforts in a given lead is worth it.
-After all, if your goal is to sell more, you should avoid spending lots of time with leads who have a very low buying intent — and the earlier you can figure out their true intention the better.
+Sales qualification helps you determine whether further involvement and investment in a given lead is worth it.
+If your goal is to sell more, you should avoid spending time with leads who have a low buying intent — and the earlier you can determine that intent the better.

 What Is a Sales Qualification Process?

-• Being able to focus on leads who want to buy from you
+• Focusing on leads who want to buy from you

-• Delivering a more personalized experience to your ICPs
+• Delivering a personalized experience to your ideal customers

 • Having different BDRs focus on different niches

-• Iterating on the sales qualification process for various industries
+• Tweaking the sales qualification process for various industries

 • Saving time and energy while closing more deals